-- include details of your progress towards completion of agreed project activities - show the total eligible expenditure incurred to date - include evidence of expenditure (i.e. invoices and remittances) - be submitted by the report due date (you can submit reports ahead of time if you have completed relevant project activities).
+- include details of your progress towards completion of agreed project activities - evidence of completion of approved activities - show the total eligible expenditure incurred to date - include evidence of expenditure (i.e. invoices and remittances) - provide evidence of completion of approved activities (i.e. confirmation of attendance or certificate of completion) - be submitted by the report due date (you can submit reports ahead of time if you have completed relevant project activities).